Til forsiden

 Calendula follows the rhythm of the sun.
 Its blossoms open in the morning light and closes at dusk, and often fold inward before rain to preserve its nectar and pollen for bees..how thoughtful is that!
 If you pay attention, your calendula can quietly forecast the weather.

 It grows quickly and generously, asking for little more than light and space.
-Below, you will find a simple guide to help you sow, grow, harvest, and work with your calendula so that this small gift may continue its journey from seed to flower to medicine in your own hands.
+Below you will find a simple guide to help you sow, grow, harvest, and work with your calendula so that this small gift may continue its journey from seed to flower to medicine in your own hands, just like your journey from start to the finish line!

-Calendula flowers are 30-60 cm tall with bright orange or yellow daisy-like flowers, and soft green leaves.
-It has a long flowering season, from june until frost.
+Calendula flowers are 30-60 cm tall with bright orange or yellow daisy-like flowers and soft green leaves.
+It has a long flowering season, from june until frost in the Oslo area.

 It thrives in pots, raised beds, balcony boxes, gardens, even a sunny windowsill with enough depth.
 You can sow your seeds right away outdoors in May.
 Calendula tolerates cool weather and can handle light frost once established.
 It’s like EcoTrail’s runners, here for the long run!